shashankumar2812/DataScience-DataAnalytics/HousingPricePrediction/README.md

 ## Dataset Description
-Detailed dataset description can be found [here] (https://ww2.amstat.org/publications/jse/v19n3/decock/DataDocumentation.txt).
+Detailed dataset description can be found [here](https://ww2.amstat.org/publications/jse/v19n3/decock/DataDocumentation.txt).
 The raw dataset used in this predictive modelling has been downloaded from [here](https://ww2.amstat.org/publications/jse/v19n3/decock/AmesHousing.txt).